AriT000/ActiveDirectoryHack/README.md

 Tokens give you temporary access just like cookies.
 Two types:
-Delegate tokens are used when you login to a machine or use remote desktop Impersonate tokens are used when there is a network drive attached or domain logon script
+Delegate tokens are used when you login to a machine or use remote desktop.
+Impersonate tokens are used when there is a network drive attached or domain logon script

 #